EDCD/TickDetector/README.md

 a separate port, but then you'll also need to adjust both `Dockerfile` and `docker-compose.yml` to expose that extra port, along with possibly needing to allow that extra port through any firewall you have.
+## API Reference

+### Web Socket API
+As part of providing the main web page `tick.js` provides a Web Socket which will receive a `'message'` when there is a new tick.

+This socket is provided on the standard HTTP/HTTPS port, using whichever URI the page `tick.html` page was loaded on.

 ### HTTP API